Updated: 02/2026

 1406 Business Plan

-The business plan is a comprehensive document describing all relevant aspects of a business, whether in the proposal and development stage or fully operational.
+The Business Plan is a comprehensive document describing all relevant aspects of a business, whether in the proposal and development stage or fully operational.
 It is the foundation for planning activities and provides justification for undertaking the endeavor.
-The business plan shall include all goods and services required for establishment of the business.
-The business plan provides information upon which funding decisions are made by financial institutions.
+The Business Plan shall include all goods and services required for establishment of the business.
+The Business Plan provides information upon which funding decisions are made by financial institutions.

-The business plan shall include:
+shall include:

 - Information about the business and owner